-Keep reading to find some of the best stops along the way, and fun places to visit once you arrive in Key West, FL.
+Keep reading to find some of the best stops along the way, and fun places to visit once you visit Key West, FL.

 Florida Keys Road Trip Questions and Tips

 How long is the drive to Key West from Miami?

 It’s about a 4-hour drive without stopping and with little traffic.
 In most places, the road is a 2-lane highway with speed limits of around 45 miles per hour, so plan to enjoy the slow and leisure pace.

 When is the best time to drive from Miami to Key West?

 Between the months of December and June is the best Key West drive time if you’re coming from Miami.
 With hurricane season in late Summer and early Fall, it might be best to plan your road trip in the months when you don’t have to worry about it.